amiruldevkun/Dating-Prediction/README.md

 # IMPORTANT

 This program is currently __UNDER DEVELOPMENT__ so expect unfinished-ness and bugs.
-The feature that is in development is the personality feature, the age will be in development straight after im done with the personality feature. :)
+The feature that is in development is the personality feature, the age will be in development straight after im done with the personality feature. :) I also made the change to the linux community (finally!) because Apex Legends is considered bronze on the protondb website.
+So, if its not working on windows or mac, open an issue and i will take a look into it!
+I have a windows vm setted-up on QEMU so i could do maintenance on the windows and linux platform only so about mac idk.

 <!-- ## How to get the script
 So, you decided to grab the script.
 Alright, first if you have git, do